 Investor Heterogeneity and Liquidity

-We find that stocks held by institutions with similar investment horizon are less liquid and have higher volatility of liquidity.
-Consistent with correlated demand for liquidity, fund flows are highly correlated among funds with similar investment horizon but not when funds differ in their investment horizons.
-Also, extreme flow-induced trading by institutional funds has a bigger price impact when stocks have less heterogeneous investor base.
-Additionally, we find that the premium associated with illiquid stocks is concentrated in stocks with low investor heterogeneity.
-Our findings are stronger in the recent decades, emphasizing the effect of increased institutional investor participation.
+We find that stocks held by institutions with similar investment horizon are less liquid, have higher volatility of liquidity and command a higher illiquidity premium.
+Consistent with correlated demand for liquidity among investors with similar horizon, fund flows are more correlated among funds with similar investment horizon.
+Additionally, extreme flow-induced trading by institutional funds has a bigger price impact when stocks have less heterogeneous investor base.
+We also find that the illiquidity premium is concentrated in stocks with low investor heterogeneity.
+Our findings are economically stronger in the post-2000 period with the growth in the diversity of institutional investor base.

 Keywords: Liquidity, Volatility of Liquidity, Investor Heterogeneity, Liquidity Premium